TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-09-04-how-apigen-survived-its-death.md

 ## Step 4: Is Ship Going Down?

-I had dilemma about global constants that BetterReflection doesn't support them, yet TokenReflection does.
-I didn't know what to do with that and was frozen.
+I had dilemma about global constants that BetterReflection doesn't support, yet TokenReflection does.
+I didn't know what to do with that and what was frozen.

 Then, Jan Tvrdik and I have a chat at one grill party about this.
 Jan helped me to realize, **that single issue should not stand in a way of saving the project**.
 I could drop it and if anyone needs it, he or she might implement it.
 That was a huge step forward for me and the project.

-### Drop Everything Your don't Need - Just to Breathe
+### Drop Everything You don't Need - Just to Breathe

 I also came to the state, when there was too much coupling of **features I didn't feel like they were useful anymore**.